HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 1. Determine if the name represents a valid contest selection, i.e. does the write-in text represent a valid write-in option?

 2. Determine if the contest selection should be allocated.
 This is different from (1), as even if it is determined that the write-in text represents a valid write-in option, it may be overwritten by interpretation of voter intent.
-(REMOVE BASED ON NEW INTERPERTATION OF SPEC?)

 ## CVR Snapshots